dervisonurgurbuz/DDPS_Assignment_1/README.md

     ```console
     jps
     ```
-    If clusterID of the namenode does not match the datanode, run:
+    If clusterID of the namenode does not match the datanode, run format again with clusterID specified:

     ```console
-    hdfs namenode -format -clusterID CID-887fb3d7-6840-45c2-8fea-eaa72b82b118
+    hdfs namenode -format -clusterID <clusterID>
     ```
-    or in general:
+    Personal clusterID used:
     ```console
-    hdfs namenode -format -clusterID <clusterID>
+    hdfs namenode -format -clusterID CID-887fb3d7-6840-45c2-8fea-eaa72b82b118
     ```

     usage: